Laarni Lozada

-Laarni Lozada (born Laarnie Losala; June 23, 1985) is a Filipino pop, ballad, classical, and soul singer.
-She is the winner of Pinoy Dream Academy (Season 2), Philippine franchise of Endemol's Star Academy garnering more than 100,000 votes over the votes obtained by her closest contender Bugoy Drillon.
+Laarnie Losala (born June 23), popularly known as Laarni Lozada, dubbed and recognized as The Philippines' Ethereal Diva, is a Filipino pop, ballad, classical, and soul singer, host, model and endorser.
+She is known as the Grand Star Dreamer of ABS-CBN Pinoy Dream Academy (Season 2), Philippine franchise of Endemol's Star Academy garnering a total of 651,696 votes on September 14, 2008.